StoboxTechnologies/Stobox-WEB3-Infrastructure/README.md

 - **LibCreateSTV3** (v1.0.0) - STV3 token creation logic and deployment tracking
 - **LibFactoryRoles** (v1.0.0) - Role-based access control implementation

+### Factory Versioning System:

+The **StoboxRWAVaultFactory** implements the same Diamond versioning system as the StoboxProtocolSTV3.
+Each deployment and update is strictly tracked using the **major.minor.patch** format for precise tracking of the factory build state and facet composition changes.

+#### **Version Components:**

+**major** - Architectural version of the factory
+- Fundamental architectural changes to the factory infrastructure
+- Expected to remain `1` unless a complete redesign occurs
+- Breaking changes to the factory architecture

+**minor** - Factory Diamond build version (facet composition)
+- Each new logical build of the factory Diamond increments `minor`
+- Business logic or governance determines the build composition
+- New facets or features added to the factory

+**patch** - Local changes to factory facets
+- Starts from `0` at initial factory deployment
+- Incremented by `+1` for each facet modification via `diamondCut`
+- Bug fixes and minor updates to factory facets

+#### **Core Contract Versioning:**

+The factory's core contract provides master-controlled versioning functions:
+- `setFactoryVersion(uint256 major, uint256 minor, uint256 patch)` - Updates factory version (master only)
+- `getVersion()` - Returns current semantic version (major, minor, patch)

+This versioning system uses **LibVersion** library with Diamond Storage pattern for consistent version tracking across all factory upgrades and modifications.

 ### Deployment Details:

 **Arbitrum One Mainnet:**